- The Enterprise

 “You have your senses; you need to be able to use them,” Rackey said of people looking down at their cellphones while they’re walking or jogging with both earphones in instead of one.

-Lettie Randall, a purple belt who has trained with Korentsides for nine years, said her training has taught her to “think about things I wouldn’t normally think about.
+Lettie Randall, a purple belt who has trained with Korentsides for nine years, said her training has taught her to “think about things I wouldn’t normally think about it.
 It gives you a different perspective about what other people think and what could happen.”

 Strategies for handling particular situations are a vital part of awareness, but many people have no strategies at all.